Dunedan/django-lockdown/README.txt

 .. _in-development version: http://bitbucket.org/carljm/django-lockdown/get/tip.gz#egg=django_lockdown-dev

-To use django-lockdown in your Django project:
+To use ``django-lockdown`` in your Django project:

     1. Add ``'lockdown'`` to your ``INSTALLED_APPS`` setting.

-    2. If you want to enable admin preview of locked-down sites or views, set the `LOCKDOWN_PASSWORD`_ setting to a plain-text password.
+    2. To enable admin preview of locked-down sites or views with a single password, set the `LOCKDOWN_PASSWORD`_ setting to a plain-text password.

     3. To lock down the entire site, add ``'lockdown.middleware.LockdownMiddleware'`` to your ``INSTALLED_APPS`` setting.
-Optionally you may also add URL regular expressions to the ``LOCKDOWN_URL_EXCEPTIONS`` setting.
+Optionally you may also add URL regular expressions to the `LOCKDOWN_URL_EXCEPTIONS`_ setting.

     4. To protect only certain views, apply the ``lockdown.decorators.lockdown`` decorator to the views you want to protect.

 For more advanced customization of admin preview authorization, see the `LOCKDOWN_FORM`_ setting.